Aliases for PSMC3IP Gene

 GeneCards Summary for PSMC3IP Gene

 PSMC3IP (PSMC3 Interacting Protein) is a Protein Coding gene.
 Diseases associated with PSMC3IP include Ovarian Dysgenesis 3 and 46,Xx Testicular Disorder Of Sex Development.
-Among its related pathways are Androgen receptor signaling pathway and Cell Cycle, Mitotic.
+Among its related pathways are Meiosis and Androgen receptor signaling pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and ligand-dependent nuclear receptor transcription coactivator activity.

 UniProtKB/Swiss-Prot for PSMC3IP Gene